The cause is usually an abnormally positioned artery that compresses the trigeminal nerve.

 Doctors base the diagnosis on the characteristic pain.

-Certain antiseizure drugs, certain antidepressants, or baclofen, may relieve the pain, but surgery is sometimes needed.
+Certain antiseizure medications, certain antidepressants, or baclofen, may relieve the pain, but surgery is sometimes needed.

-Trigeminal neuralgia usually occurs in middle-aged and older people, although it can affect adults of all ages.
+Trigeminal neuralgia usually affects mainly adults, especially older people.
 It is more common among women.

 A common cause of trigeminal neuralgia is

 Occasionally in younger people, trigeminal neuralgia results from nerve damage due to multiple sclerosis Multiple Sclerosis (MS) In multiple sclerosis, patches of myelin (the substance that covers most nerve fibers) and underlying nerve fibers in the brain, optic nerves, and spinal cord are damaged or destroyed.
 The cause... read more .
 Rarely, trigeminal neuralgia results from damage due to compression by a tumor, an abnormal connection between arteries and veins (arteriovenous malformation Brain Arteriovenous Malformations (AVMs) An arteriovenous malformation is a tangle of dilated blood vessels that directly connect arteries and veins, bypassing the capillaries (which normally connect arteries and veins).
 Brain arteriovenous... read more ), or a bulge (aneurysm Aneurysms of Arteries in the Arms, Legs, and Heart An aneurysm is a bulge (dilation) in the wall of an artery.
 (See also Aortic Branch Aneurysms and Brain Aneurysms.)
 Aneurysms may occur in any artery.
 Aneurysms are most common in the aorta... read more ) in an artery supplying the brain.

 Pain due to trigeminal neuralgia can occur spontaneously but is often triggered by touching a particular spot (called a trigger point) on the face, lips, or tongue or by an action such as brushing the teeth or chewing.
 Repeated short, lightning-like bursts of excruciating stabbing pain can be felt in any part of the lower portion of the face but are most often felt in the cheek next to the nose or in the jaw.